-Firms that held an Office of Fair Trading (OFT) licence and registered for interim permission can continue carrying out consumer credit activities until we invite them to apply for authorisation in an allocated application period.
-Find out more about when to apply for authorisation.
+A firm that held an Office of Fair Trading (OFT) licence and registered for interim permission can continue carrying out consumer credit activities.

-If you or your firm held an OFT licence and did not register for interim permission, you cannot legally continue carrying out consumer credit activities.
+If a firm held an OFT licence and did not register for interim permission, it cannot legally continue carrying out consumer credit activities.

 If you held an OFT licence but exited the market by 1 April 2014 you should tell us you have stopped consumer credit activities.

-A firm with interim permission can use the consumer credit interim (CCI) system to amend its basic details such as address and firm name.
-You can see our consumer credit interim (CCI) system user guide (pdf) for further information.
+You can use the consumer credit interim (CCI) system to amend basic details such as a firm name, address or telephone number.
+See our consumer credit interim (CCI) system user guide (pdf) for further information.

 If you have interim permission but do not want to apply for authorisation or variation of permission, please email firstname.lastname@example.org to tell us, with your OFT licence number (if applicable) in the subject line.

-If you do not apply for authorisation within your allocated application period your interim permission will lapse and you will not be able to legally continue carrying out consumer credit activities.
+If you do not apply for authorisation within your allocated application period your interim permission will lapse and you will not be able to legally carry out consumer credit activities.

-You will need to take steps to ensure that all consumer credit activities for which authorisation would be required cease before the end of your application period.
+You will need to take steps to ensure that all consumer credit activities that would require authorisation cease before the end of your application period.
 You will also have to make sure that your firm’s customers, and any client money held, are dealt with appropriately.

 Copyright © 2014 FCA.
 All Rights Reserved.